Photo by Bernadette Gavin-Palmier

 What the Borscht Belt is to the Jews is what East Durham, also known as the Irish Alps, is to the Irish.
 With its sprawling green mountains and elevated terrain, it’s no surprise that the Irish community gravitated toward their own tiny slice of bucolic heaven after World War II.

 According to Kevin Ferguson, who directed the 2016 documentary The Irish Catskills: Dancing at the Crossroads, there were once as many as 50 Irish-themed inns dotted around East Durham, and now there remains only a handful of resorts still standing.
 These resort-owners take great pride in their presence despite the odds and still manage to keep their operations “all in the family.”
 The dedication to multi-generational ownership throughout the years has made these resorts especially warm and inviting, which feels like something special to behold in today’s world of hospitality.

-This all-inclusive resort is one of the original Irish immigrant hotels welcoming the European market since 1923.
+This all-inclusive resort is one of the original Irish immigrant hotels welcoming the European market to the Hudson Valley.
 It is now third-generation family-owned and is widely known for hosting family reunions for Irish families from all over the map.
 Open to all who want to have an Irish experience, Gavin’s has attracted tons of visitors for their annual music festival “Gavinstock” and their Guinness October Fest every Columbus Day Weekend.
 Insider’s tip: get the baked goods!
-Nellie Gavin’s fresh scones and bread are made on-site and sold to hotel patrons and mainstream supermarkets throughout the area.
+Fresh scones and bread are made on-site and sold to hotel patrons and mainstream supermarkets throughout the area.

 View this post on Instagram